Generic Magazine’s Best Albums of 2018

 We often get accused of snobbery here at Generic Magazine, and we are heading you off at the pass by putting very successful pop albums on the list.
 Because we can’t be accused of snobbery if they’re on there.
 But we equally don’t want people to think that we like that kind of populist crap that people actually listen to, so we’re not putting it too far up the list.
 That would be preposterous.

-Needless to say, whatshisname truly shocked us this year with this album that did all the things that the press release we got said it did.
+Needless to say, whatshisname truly surprised us this year with this album that did all the things that the press release we got said it did.
 It catapulted them to new heights, both artistically and commercially.
 A genuine surprise.

 2. Radiohead, even though they didn’t release an album this year